kubedb/cli/docs/guides/mysql/initialization/using-snapshot.md

 ## Before You Begin

-At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+- At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

-Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).
+- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).

-This tutorial assumes that you have created a namespace `demo` and a snapshot `snapshot-infant`.
+- This tutorial assumes that you have created a namespace `demo` and a snapshot `snapshot-infant`.
 Follow the steps [here](/docs/guides/mysql/snapshot/backup-and-restore.md) to create a database and take [instant snapshot](/docs/guides/mysql/snapshot/backup-and-restore.md#instant-backups), if you have not done so already.
 If you have changed the name of either namespace or snapshot object, please modify the YAMLs used in this tutorial accordingly.

-Note that the yaml files that are used in this tutorial, stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: The yaml files that are used in this tutorial are stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Create MySQL with Init-Snapshot